hpe-dev-incubator/hpe-dev-portal/content/blog/automate-boot-from-san-target-configurations-using-redfish.md

       # Summary

-      In this blog post, we have learnt how easy it is to automate the configuration of boot from SAN targets for HPE servers using the iLOrest tool.
+      In this blog post, we have learnt how easy it is to automate the configuration of boot from SAN targets for HPE servers using the iLOREST tool.
 There are other aspects of server provisioning, monitoring, and management that you can automate with this tool and using the Redfish API interface supported by HPE iLO.

       To learn more about these topics, check out [HPE Developer portal](https://developer.hpe.com/search/?term=redfish) for additional blogs and technical articles.